Share this link via

 Donchan( どんちゃん)

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
-Below are the kanji choices for "Doushin," sorted by the total number of "Good!" votes.
+Below are the kanji variations for "Doushin," ranked by the total number of "Good!" votes.

 桐 means "paulownia tree."

-A deciduous tree of the Gomanno Hagusa family, used for making furniture such as tansu chests and koto.
+Furniture Wood - A deciduous tree of the Gomanno Hagusa family, used for making furniture such as tansu chests and koto(琴).

-A deciduous tree of the Aogiri family, also known as Gotou.
+Deciduous Tree - A deciduous tree of the Aogiri family, also known as Gotou.

-Koto (from the act of making koto with kiri).
+Koto - Koto (from the act of making koto with kiri).

 Strength - The deciduous tree of the Gomanno Hagusa family is strong and resilient, making it a symbol of strength.